Probing Ultra-light Axion Dark Matter from 21cm Tomography using Convolutional Neural Networks: Introduction

 We call such ultra-light scalar particles which can constitute the whole or non-negligible fraction of the dark matter the axion in this paper.
 The observational signals of small scale suppression such as Ly-alpha and 21cm signals have been explored which can potentially lead to the stringent bounds on the axion mass \citep[$>20\times10^{-22}$eV,][]{Irsic:2017yje}.
 Such suppression can also lead to the delay of epoch of reionization (EoR), which is the focus of our paper.
 EoR whose details still remain to be explored is among the main targets for the forthcoming 21cm experiments such as the Square Kilometer Array (SKA) \cite{SKA:2018ckk}.

 The goal of this paper is to demonstrate the feasibility of machine learning to extract the axion particle mass from the tomographic maps of the differential brightness temperature of neutral hydrogen.
-Convolutional Neural Networks (CNN) in particular are well suited to image analysis and we utilize them to study the spatial distribution of the 21cm signal over a wide range of redshift.
+Convolutional Neural Networks (CNN) in particular are well suited to image analysis and have been shown to perform well on simulated 21cm data \citep{2020JKPS...77...49K}, thus we utilize them in this work to study the spatial distribution of the 21cm signal over a wide range of redshift.
 We use the \texttt{21cmFAST} code to produce the differential brightness temperature maps which constitute the training and testing data sets for our studies \citep{Mesinger:2010ne}.

 In section \ref{sec:model} we explain how our 21cm maps are constructed and how the axion DM model is incorporated into this framework.
 We also take into account observational effects and noise associated with the future SKA design.
 In section \ref{sec:method}, we introduce our machine learning methodology, define the specific architecture for our convolutional neural network and design our training and test data sets.
 Section \ref{sec:results} shows the ability of our machine learning algorithm to constrain the axion mass parameter and to differentiate our axion model (where the axion constitutes the entirety of dark matter) and the conventional $\Lambda$CDM model without axion.